halla/synapticle/README.md

 # synapticle

+*(This browser based thinking tool is a work in progress.)*

-Tickle your brain with information.
+Tickle your brain with information, reinforce your memory, collide ideas.

+* Review your notes
+* Preview text materials
+* Generate new ideas

 --
-This is a work in progress.
-Use at your own risk.

 Built using [ClojureScript](https://github.com/clojure/clojurescript) and [Reagent](https://reagent-project.github.io/).